 In Dick, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Dick is very tight compared to the demand for property here.

-In addition, unpopulated, and rural, the Dick neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 93.4% of the neighborhoods in America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 26 residents per square mile, Dick is less crowded than 93.4% of all U.S. neighborhoods.
 One of the notable things about Dick is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 American households most often have a car, and regularly they have two or three.
 But households in the Dick neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 67.5% of the households here have four, five, or more cars.
 That is more cars per household than in 100.0% of the neighborhoods in the nation.